oracle-livelabs/apex/employee-onboarding/introduction/introduction.md

 ## Downloads

-If you are stuck or the App is not working as expected, you can download and install the completed App as follows:
+If you are stuck or the App is not working as expected, you can download and install the completed app as follows:

 1. Click [here](https://c4u04.objectstorage.us-ashburn-1.oci.customer-oci.com/p/EcTjWk2IuZPZeNnD_fYMcgUhdNDIDA6rt9gaFj_WZMiL7VvxPBNMY60837hu5hga/n/c4u04/b/livelabsfiles/o/labfiles%2FEmployee_Onboarding_App.sql) to download the completed application file.

 2. Import the **labfiles\_Employee\_Onboarding\_App.sql** file into your workspace.
 Follow the steps in the Install Application wizard to install the app along with the Supporting Objects.

-3. Once the application is installed,
-    - Follow Lab 2 > Task 1: Create Application Users.
+3. Once the application is installed, follow **Lab 2 > Task 1: Create Application Users**.

-4. All set.
-Now follow Lab 10 to run the application and see it in action!
+4. Follow Lab 10 to explore the application and see the workflows in action!

 *Note: This app export includes sample data for Employees, Departments, and Training Catalog.
 You can skip Lab 10 > Tasks 1, 5, 6 and 7 since the data is already populated.*